openBackhaul/NetExplorerProxy/spec/additionalDescription/CyclicDataRetrievalProcess.md

 ### Maintaining the deviceList and caching data
 - The NEP will periodically retrieve the list of all connected devices from the MWDI.
   - if there are new devices in the MWDI deviceList, which are not yet included in the NEP deviceList, those devices will be added to the NEP deviceList
-  - devices which are no longer in connected state on the Controller, will also no longer be included in the MWDI deviceList, but those shall be kept in the NEP deviceList for a configurable retention period.
+  - devices which are no longer in connected state on the Controller, will also no longer be included in the MWDI deviceList, but those shall be kept in the NEP deviceList for a configurable retention period (*dataRetention*).
 This shall minimize data loss in case of devices which are disconnected, but become connected again shortly after.
 - For each device in the NEP deviceList, filtered ControlConstruct data is queried from MWDI periodically and written to the NEP cache
-  - the data is kept for a configurable amount of time, after that time has passed, old data is deleted
+  - the data is kept for a configurable amount of time (*dataRetention*), after that time has passed, old data is deleted
   - note: there is no separate retrieval for 24h data (static device information) and 15min data (historical performance data), as the amount of 24h data is fairly small.

 ---